 What are the tax benefits of EMI schemes for a company?

-If you instruct us to help your business set up an EMI scheme, we will need the following information from you:
+To set up an EMI scheme, you will need to supply the following information:

 - Any shareholders’ agreements and articles of association.